About This Project

 Meet the Team

-I've always loved science but it wasn't until college that I discovered my passion for ecology and the environment.
+I have always loved science, but it was not until college that I discovered my passion for ecology and the environment.
 My eyes were opened to the intricacies of natural systems and the breathtaking world of birds.
-After graduating, I gained field research experience in ornithology working with Louisiana Waterthrush in Great Smoky Mountains National Park, Ruby-crowned Kinglets in Gulf Island National Seashore, and Florida Scrub-Jays at Archbold Biological Station in Florida.
-These experiences helped me realize I was ready for graduate school and the opportunity to build my academic knowledge of environmental science.
-I am now pursuing an MS in Environmental Sciences at Arkansas State University studying the potential impacts of hemlock decline on Louisiana Waterthrush with my advisor, Dr. Than Boves.
-My first field technician position is now my master's thesis project and combines my love of birds with my passion for environmental science and education.
+After graduating, I gained field research experience in ornithology working with Louisiana Waterthrush in Great Smoky Mountains National Park (TN), Ruby-crowned Kinglets in Gulf Island National Seashore (FL), and Florida Scrub-Jays at Archbold Biological Station (FL).
+These experiences helped me realize I was ready for graduate school and the opportunity to build my academic knowledge of biological and environmental sciences.
+In August 2015, I began an MS in Biology at Arkansas State University studying the potential impacts of hemlock decline on Louisiana Waterthrush with my advisor, Dr. Than Boves, and as of May 12, 2018, I successfully graduated with my degree.
+Experiment.com provided financial and moral support, without which my research would not have been possible.
+I am lucky to have had the opportunity to turn my first avian field technician position into my master's thesis project, combining my love of birds with my passion for environmental science and education.
+With degree in hand, and I look forward to sharing that passion with the Flagstaff, AZ community!

 Mr. Dorsey, a male Lousiana Waterthrush (LOWA) banded in 2013.
 He has returned to the same territory and successfully fledged young for the past 3 years.